 How To Reach Ajanta Ellora Caves

-Being a popular attraction of India, Ajanta Ellora Caves are easily accessible through various modes of transportation.
+Being a popular attraction of India and one of the best places to visit in Aurangabad, Ajanta Ellora Caves are easily accessible through various modes of transportation.

 By air: The caves are about 100 km away from Aurangabad Airport, which is well-connected with major cities in India.

 By train: Jalgaon Railway Station is the nearest railway station, located at a distance of 60 km.
 If you’re wondering how to reach Ajanta Ellora Caves from Mumbai, and other cities of the country then you’ve found your answer, owing to easy connectivity.

 By road: Aurangabad is easily reachable via road from different neighboring places like Mumbai, Hyderabad, Aurangabad, and Ahmedabad.